Priority Program 3: Continue to Grow Austin’s Economy by Investing in Our Workforce, Education Systems, Entrepreneurs, and Local Businesses

 This priority program seeks to ensure Austin’s continued economic health by developing a widely skilled workforce, recruiting new businesses, retaining and growing existing businesses, and tapping into our entrepreneurial spirit.
 In particular, this priority program seeks to increase job opportunities for Austin residents and increase small businesses and entrepreneurship.

-Economic Development Department (Preston Stewart - Program Champion); Planning and Zoning, Parks and Recreation, Austin Public Library, Human Resources, Health and Human Services
+Economic Development Department (Preston Stewart - Program Champion); Planning and Zoning, Parks and Recreation, Austin Public Library, Human Resources, Austin Public Health

 For additional information about this priority program, see page 193 of Imagine Austin, or contact the Planning and Zoning Department liaison.